Freed-Wu/x264-dsp/README.md

   --with-x264-log-level[=0..3]
                           log level: error, warning, info, debug. debug will decrease fps. default=2

+  --with-bin2c[=/the/path/of/WxH.yuv]
+                          use bin2c to convert a yuv to yuv.h

   --with-downsample[=0|1] downsample from 720p to 360p, 0, 1 means bilinear,
                           bicubic. default=0